avodonosov/cl-openid-demo/README.md

 This program demonstrates how provide OpenID login in Common Lisp web applications.

-See its running at Heroku: http://cl-openid-demo.herokuapp.com/ (with the help of [CL Heroku buildpack](https://github.com/avodonosov/heroku-buildpack-cl2/)).
+See it running at Heroku: http://cl-openid-demo.herokuapp.com/ (with the help of [CL Heroku buildpack](https://github.com/avodonosov/heroku-buildpack-cl2/)).

 Powered by [cl-open-id](http://common-lisp.net/project/cl-openid/).